kubernetes/website/content/en/docs/setup/independent/kubelet-integration.md

 to make the kubelet pick up the latest dynamic flags which were previously written.
 After that the rest of the regular `kubeadm init` workflow continues.

-`kubeadm join` on the other hand, uses the Bootstrap Token credential to download the `kubelet-config-1.X` ConfigMap and write it to `/var/lib/kubelet/config.yaml`.
+On the other hand, `kubeadm join` uses the Bootstrap Token credential to download the `kubelet-config-1.X` ConfigMap and write it to `/var/lib/kubelet/config.yaml`.

 The dynamic environment file is generated in exactly the same way as `kubeadm init`.